 From this point on, additional surgeries may be required to achieve final contouring and shape your surgeon desires; in addition, a nipple will be constructed, and then pigmentation is placed around the areola.

 If you have had a mastectomy and are considering reconstruction, we would love to visit with you about your options.
-During your consultation with Dr. Jeremy Williams and Dr. Christopher Williams, they discuss with you which options they think are best for you based on your unique situation.
-To schedule a consultation, please call 720-457-4461 or schedule an appointment online.
+During your consultation with Dr. Jeremy Williams, Dr. Christopher Williams and Dr. Michael Miller, they discuss with you which options they think are best for you based on your unique situation.
+To schedule a consultation, please call 303-706-1100 or schedule an appointment online.